-I am 23 years old, have been blind since birth and live in Belgium.
+I am 24 years old, have been blind since birth and live in Belgium.
 I have a Master’s degree in Translation English-Spanish and my main intersts include international/UK politics and current affairs, languages and cultures, music, and would you know it, films.

 Even though they interest me now, I have only been watching films for five years.
-Before that, I could only watch those films of which I had read the novels.
+Before that, I could only watch films of which I had read the novels.
 Back then, I didn’t understand why novels didn’t appeal to more people.

 But then, in May 2011, I stumbled upon audio description by chance, a commentary inserted in TV series and films which describes on-screen actions.
-Apparently the United Kingdom and United States had been audio-describing films and TV series for a very long time, and what’s more, more than 20% of TV material is now being audio-described in the UK and is available to anyone with a digital television.
-Imagine my utter disbelief and great joy when my first AD DVDs arrived on the 20th from England’s green and pleasant land.
+Apparently the United Kingdom and the United States had been audio-describing films and TV series for a very long time, and what’s more, more than 20% of TV material is now being audio-described in the UK and is available to anyone with a digital television.
+Imagine my utter disbelief and great joy when my first AD DVDs arrived on the 20th of May from England’s green and pleasant land.
 A new world literally opened up to me and I suddenly felt as if I was actually ‘seeing’ Angels & Demons.
 And it only kept getting better.
 Need I still mention that it’s utterly incomprehensible that other countries aren’t working with the UK and US to get these AD tracks on our TV stations?
 (And no, I am not on top of the world because they AD two Flemish TV series a year here.)

 Thanks to AD, I was also able to discover more film music.
-Film scores had first peaked my interest in my Harry Potter days and discovering, judging and learning to understand composers has been a highly instructive experience.
+Film scores had first peaked my interest in my Harry Potter days and discovering, judging and learning to understand composers (thanks to AD) has been a highly instructive experience.
 I also wrote my Master’s thesis on the interaction between audio description, film sound and sound effects.

 Ever since I discovered AD, I have been trying to watch at least one film a week to fill huge holes in my culture (James Bond), and I haven’t touched a novel since.
 At last I understand those people who told me that books take way too long to read.
 What’s more, books just don’t have the same effect.
 Whether you’re Shakespeare or not, the combination of good film music, sound effects and actors cannot be put into words.